 International Law

 Course Code ES-HMVT23-LAW

 Year 3

 Semester 1

 Credits 15 ECTS

 Module Manager Isabel Dusterhoft (International Humanitarian and Criminal Law) i.k.dusterhoft@hhs.nl Maarten van Munster (Human Rights Law) m.vanmunster@hhs.nl

-Entry Requirements

-A good command of English (reading level C1 CEFRL) is essential to do well in the course.
+Entry Requirements A good command of English (reading level C1 CEFRL) is essential to do well in the course.
 No legal background is required but a 'feel' for legal material is likely to be an asset.

-Method

-Teaching will be mainly by means of participatory workshops and seminars, although there may be mini lectures from time to time where the need arises.
+Method Teaching will be mainly by means of participatory workshops and seminars, although there may be mini lectures from time to time where the need arises.
+Assessment Group case assignment (presentation + essay) Comprehensive final exam (written) Individual paper (essay) Written exam & moot court Written exam, & presentation Course Material Jan Klabbers (2020), International Law , (2nd ed.), Cambridge University Press Moeckli, D., Shah, S., & Sivakumaran, S. (2017) International Human Rights Law.
+Oxford: University Press Course Outline The objective of this course is to provide students with legal and generic knowledge on Public International Law (PIL).

-Assessment

-Group case assignment (presentation + essay)

-Comprehensive final exam (written)

-Individual paper (essay)

-Written exam & moot court

-Written exam, & presentation

-Course Material

-Jan Klabbers (2020), International Law, (2nd ed.), Cambridge University Press Moeckli, D., Shah, S., & Sivakumaran, S. (2017) International Human Rights Law.
-Oxford: University Press

-The objective of this course is to provide students with legal and generic knowledge on Public International Law (PIL).
 Relations between states are governed by the policies of international law; critical knowledge of international law therefor represents an indispensable precondition for the understanding of complex relations on the international stage.
 PIL consists of rules and principles of general application dealing with the conduct of states and of international organizations and with their relations inter se as well as with some of their relations with persons, whether natural or juridical.
 Both International Humanitarian Law (IHL) and International Criminal Law (ICL) belong to the realm of international law.
 Both fields of law have developed spectacularly in recent decades.
 However, the basic principles of international humanitarian law and the founding conventions in this field have been around for much longer.
 The principles and rules of International Criminal Law have been strongly developed by International Legal institutions (many of them based in The Hague) such as the former International Criminal Tribunal for the former Yugoslavia (ICTY), the former International Criminal Tribunal for Rwanda (ICTR) and the International Criminal Court (ICC), some of which may be visited during field trips.
 The aftermath of the Second World War provided a fertile ground for the creation and promotion of International Human Rights Conventions.
 The first step in this process was the adoption of the Universal Declaration of Human Rights in 1948.
 At the moment, over 10 different United Nations conventions are in force.
 On a regional level three legal systems exist: the Inter-American, African, and European system.
 In this module students will specifically focus on the European system.
 The cumulative effect of both the developments at the UN and the regional levels has led to a situation where human rights can no longer be considered as belonging to the domestic jurisdiction of individual states.
 Human rights standards have become internationalised both legally and politically.
 Governments experience pressure to observe international standards and can no longer get away by simply denouncing foreign interference within the domestic situation of the country.

-Upon successful completion on the course, students will be able to:

-- Have knowledge and understanding of the function, sources, and major principles of IL - Understand the making of treaties and their importance in international relations.
+Course Outline Upon successful completion on the course, students will be able to: Have knowledge and understanding of the function, sources, and major principles of IL Understand the making of treaties and their importance in international relations.
+Appreciate the possibilities and limitations of international dispute resolution.
+Be able to deal with problems that have international legal implications: territory, law of the sea, state responsibility and the use of force.